quicwg/wg-materials/interim-18-06/minutes.md

 Brian: QUICv2.

-Brian: Can we solve Lars’ layer 9 problem by renaming: put ECN in the ACK frame and having a smaller ACK frame (short ack = SHACK or small ack = SMACK; Jana: ACK-ICN (implicit)) for cases where ECN didn’t work?
+Brian: Can we solve Lars’ layer 9 problem by renaming: put ECN in the ACK frame and having a smaller ACK frame (short ack = SHACK or small ack = SMACK.

+Jana: ACK-ICN (implicit)) for cases where ECN didn’t work?

 Martin: Maybe have a flag that says the ACK frame contains an ECN counter update.